 This means you won’t need to worry about not being able to find things in Mexico.
 Many items like clothes, medicine, diapers, phone chargers, and good wine are available in Mexico!
 While the brands may not be the same as in the United States, you’re better off saving space in your luggage for souvenirs anyway.

 Popular grocery stores around Mexico include Soriana, Chedruai and La Comer.
 OXXO is a common convenience store chain found throughout the country.
 American store brands like Walmart and Costco are also available throughout Mexico.

 Mexico travel tips #13: If you have a Costco membership, bring your card with you to Mexico as there are over 30 locations throughout the country.

 Unless you’re planning on bringing a car when you’re traveling to Mexico with kids, or renting a car while you’re in Mexico, expect to walk around a lot.
-Bringing comfortable shoes that you can walk around with is one of the more essential Mexico travel tips.
+Bringing comfortable shoes that you can walk around with is one of the more essential Mexico travel tips, whether you're visiting Mexico during Christmas time or during summer.
 Keens are perfect for all terrain shoes for kids and adults.
 Chacos and Merrells for adults and kids also work great for walking through the streets of Mexico.

 Buy these shoes on Amazon to prepare for your Mexico family vacation:

 Many Mexican cities still have cobblestone streets, so be prepared for uneven walking terrain.
 If your kids are still learning to walk, it’s helpful to carry a backpack carrier like ones by Kelty, or an Ergobaby if your little one is light enough.
 It’s possible to bring a compact stroller for your Mexico vacation with kids, but it may not be ideal due to the uneven sidewalks and roads.

 Buy one of these baby carriers or strollers for your trip: